Brazil Highway Robberies

 The humble truck driver trundles along the thousands of miles of Brazilian highway carrying Mrs Fulano’s freshly churned cheese or Garoto’s (highly sickening) chocolate bars to the big metropoles.
 Next the drug gangs, who already own substantial heavy and dangerous weapons from the defence of their territory, jump him, sometimes by just simply waving their armoury at his windshield.
 There’s no face off and practically no violence.
 These trucks are sitting ducks.

-Where does the cargo go?
+Where does the stolen cargo go?

 At this point the robbers have a mammoth vehicle that is pretty dang hard to hide and so swapping registration plates and implementing logistics planning they swiftly unload the truck in a nearby hideout and dump the vehicle elsewhere.